radical-cybertools/radical.saga/docs/source/library/job/index.rst

 this in more detail.

 .. note:: A list of available adaptors and supported resource managers can be
-          found in the :ref:`middleware_adaptors` part of this documentation.
+          found in the :ref:`chapter_middleware_adaptors` part of this documentation.

 The rest of this section is structured as follows: